bjkeller/bjkeller.github.io/_posts/2015-02-11-cogsuppsysbio.md

 What was going to be the subject for *spindle* or *mutilate*?

 What is interpreting incidence data as a matrix?
 Is it mutilating or spindling?
 Both are a little over the top.
-So,each time I started, I would decide that what I'd picked wasn't really either.
+So, each time I started writing, I would decide that what I'd picked wasn't really either.

 Of course, that previous post hints at the gist of what I want to get across, which is that the problem we solve should come from the people for whom we are solving it.
 So, while it is easy to think of folding an incidence into a concept graph, that is just an example: we are doing analysis or solving problems for people who have their own ways of thinking about them, and we have to find ways to honor those ways of thinking or we are wasting our time.